getkyo/kyo/README.md

   IOs.fail(new Exception)
 ```

 Users shouldn't typically handle the `IOs` effect directly since it triggers the execution of side effects, which breaks referential transparency.
-Prefer `kyo.App` instead.
+Prefer `kyo.apps.App` instead.

 In some specific cases where Kyo isn't used as the main effect system of an application, it might make sense for the user to handle the `IOs` effect directly.
 The `run` method can only be used if `IOs` is the only pending effect.